 The budgeting process consists of four primary phases: preparation and requests, legislative approval, implementation and execution, and audit and review.
 I will review the two of these steps in detail for you below.
 The implementation and execution phase of the budget is the responsibility of the City Manager, with guidance from the Council to manage the budget as adopted.
-The audit and review phase is the responsibility of the City Manager and Council to ensure that the budget is being administered as adopted.
+The audit and review phase are the responsibility of the Council and City Manager to ensure that the budget is being administered as adopted.
 By an outside auditor, the end-of-year audit confirms that the budget and fiscal affairs of the City were administered as budgeted.

-The budget provides the public with proof of accountably of the City officials and staff.
+The budget provides the public with proof of accountability of the City officials and staff.
 It provides the structure needed to determine the day-to-day operation of the City Government.
 Once adopted, the City can only expend funds as they are addressed in the budget, except in the case of an emergency.
-If required, the City can amend the adopted budget as needed, provided funds are available.
+The City can amend the adopted budget as needed, provided funds are available.

-During our upcoming workshops, you will hear me refer to the various funds of the City.
+During our upcoming workshops, you will hear me refer to the City's various funds.
 The City has four distinctive funds in which a budget must be adopted for each year.
 They are the General Fund, Debt Service Fund, Utility Fund, and Recreation Fund.
-The General Fund and the Debt Service Fund are both classified as governmental funds.
-Usually, they have stringent budgetary requirements, while the Utility and Recreation Fund are classified as proprietary or enterprise funds and operate similarly to those found in the business world and have somewhat less stringent budgetary requirements.
+The General Fund and the Debt Service Fund are classified as governmental funds; usually, they have stringent budgetary requirements.
+The Utility and Recreation Fund are classified as proprietary or enterprise funds and operate similarly to those found in the business world and have somewhat less stringent budgetary requirements.